saksham-sharma/todo-app-redis-om/README.md

 Launch `npm install` to install all the dependencies.

+Build application first to compile ts into js with `npm run build`.

 Launch the Express back-end with `npm run express` (port: 5000).

 Launch the application with `npm run start` to run the application and browse to it at [http://localhost:4200/](http://localhost:4200/).